terramate-io/terramate/docs/config.md

 # Stack Configuration

-Any dir that has no child dirs (a leaf in the project hierarchy), is considered an stack.
+Any dir that has no child dirs (a leaf in the project hierarchy) and has a valid terramate configuration file is considered a stack.

 Stacks have configurations that are particular to them, like these: